 What if you can't fix it?

 We'll then do our best to get to the bottom of the problem.
-If we've tried everything and can't get your speed above your Minimum Guaranteed Access Line Speed we'll waive any fees or contracts if you decide to leave us.
+If we've tried everything and can't get your speed above your Minimum Guaranteed Access Line Speed we'll waive any early termination charges or cease fees if you decide to leave us.

 You should know before you think of going, that moving to another provider often doesn't fix a problem with speed.
 It's usually the line itself causing the issue.

 I think I want to leave – what do I need to know?

 We'd be sad to see you go.
 But if you do decide to try another provider, we'll waive any early termination charges or cease fees as long as: